Vechegaray23/insightia/README.md

 - backend/: API implementation
 - frontend/: Web or mobile app

+### IAC Modules

+- `modules/supabase`: Terraform module to provision a Supabase project with database and authentication enabled.

 ## Development

 This repository uses **pre-commit** hooks for code formatting and linting.